gmzi/calculator_p/README.md

 ## Development
 Tackle tasks in this order from top to bottom:

-- Nav active link color underline not working on prod version but working it localhost.
-Fix it.
 - Fix layout for mobile. (label and input as column in small screens, as row in larger.
 It's a media query I erased I think.)
 - Add icons.
 - Make an open source version: